turbot/steampipe-plugin-docker/docs/index.md

   # Wildcard based searches are supported, including recursive searches

   # For example:
-  #  - "*.dockerfile" matches all Docker files in the CWD
+  #  - "*.dockerfile" matches all Dockerfiles in the CWD
-  #  - "**/*.dockerfile" matches all Docker files in the CWD and all sub-directories
+  #  - "**/*.dockerfile" matches all Dockerfiles in the CWD and all sub-directories
-  #  - "../*.dockerfile" matches all Docker files in the CWD's parent directory
+  #  - "../*.dockerfile" matches all Dockerfiles in the CWD's parent directory
-  #  - "Dockerfile" matches all Docker files named "Dockerfile" in the current CWD
+  #  - "Dockerfile" matches all Dockerfiles named "Dockerfile" in the CWD
-  #  - "/path/to/dir/*.dockerfile" matches all Docker files in a specific directory
+  #  - "/path/to/dir/*.dockerfile" matches all Dockerfiles in a specific directory
   #  - "/path/to/dir/Dockerfile" matches a specific file

-  # If paths includes "*", all files (including non-Docker files) in
+  # If paths includes "*", all files (including non-Dockerfiles) in
-  # the current CWD will be matched, which may cause errors if incompatible filetypes exist
+  # the CWD will be matched, which may cause errors if incompatible file types exist

   # Defaults to CWD
   paths = [ "Dockerfile", "*.dockerfile" ]